Jensen Huang: President and CEO (1993–present)

 In January 2025, Huang delivered the keynote address at the Consumer Electronics Show in Las Vegas.
-During this keynote, Huang made a number of announcements such as a new gaming chip called the GeForce RTX 50-series, new chips for both PCs and laptops.
+During this keynote, Huang made a number of announcements such as a new gaming GPU series called the GeForce RTX 50 series for both PCs and laptops.
+In October 2025, Nvidia became the first publicly traded company in the world to reach a market capitalization exceeding $5 trillion.

-In May 2025, Huang traveled to Taiwan by himself to deliver the keynote address at Computex 2025 and to attend the opening ceremony of the World Masters Games as a guest of honor.
-The news media noted the recurrence of "Jensanity" during his 2025 visit.
-Huang was constantly surrounded by "adoring fans and excited reporters", while his bodyguards struggled to hold back the crowds.
+In 2026, Huang was appointed to the President's Council of Advisors on Science and Technology (PCAST) by President Donald Trump.